X-Edition/X-Edition/README.md

 # Welcome to The Worst GitHub Profile!

-Here you will probably find nothing useful!!! (awesome)
+Here you will probably find nothing useful!!! (awesome?)

 ## About Me:
 - A college student majoring in computer science.